lauraburland2002/IoTAssignment25/README.md

 ## Features
 - Submit temperature votes
-- Retrieve the average of recent votes (past hour)
+- Retrieve the average of recent votes (in the past voting window)
 - View all submitted votes
 - Lightweight and self-contained, no third-party services